foundrybot-ca/foundrybot/README.md

 Your SSH key (id_ed25519.pub) for the admin user.

-**** THIS SCRIPT IS DESIGNED TO TARGET A REMOTE HOST ****
+**** THIS SCRIPT IS DESIGNED TO TARGET A REMOTE HOST **** images are built and stored on the build server

 Install Packages to Build Server
 ```bash